THE PROCESS TO BECOME AN INTERN

 - The organization will enter into formal agreement over the parameters of each intern's placement.

-To request approval for an unlisted internship, the student must submit two things (MH 524 or firstname.lastname@example.org): 1) a quality assurance letter on organization letterhead signed by the supervisor at the agency, and 2) a Request for Approval of Unlisted Internship Form.
+To request approval for an unlisted internship, the student must submit two things to MH 524 or to the Internship Coordinator: 1) a quality assurance letter on organization letterhead signed by the supervisor at the agency, and 2) a Request for Approval of Unlisted Internship Form.
 The quality assurance letter must clearly spell out the mission and values of the organization, the duties that the intern would perform, and guarantee that the internship will meet the criteria above.
-Only after gaining written approval from the Undergraduate Coordinator or the Chair may the student enroll in JS 181 with that placement.
+Only after gaining written approval from the Internship Coordinator or the Chair may the student enroll in JS 181 with that placement.

-Any student wishing to waive the internship course must speak to the Department Chair and request the substitution.
+Any student wishing to substitute the internship course must speak to the Internship Coordinator and request the substitution using the following form (pdf).
 Requesting a substitution does not mean that it is approved.
-Only formal written approval (such as an email from the Chair) will be accepted as proof of a waiver.
+Only formal written approval will be accepted as proof of a substitution.
 Save the written approval for graduation advising.
 If denied, the decision is final with no appeal.